By Jasmine Westbrooks, RD and Ashley Carter, RD, of EatWell Exchange, Inc.

-At Whole30, we value the unique perspective, life experiences, and traditions of those in our community and have made it our priority to provide resources that recognize and honor these traditions.
-For this article, our Whole30 Families team collaborated with Jasmine Westbrooks, RD and Ashley Carter, RD, co-founders and directors of EatWell Exchange, Inc. We also worked with guest editor Josmine Evans, who elevated our understanding of the history and cultural significance of dishes many of us traditionally enjoy during the holiday season.
+At Whole30, we value the unique perspective, life experiences, and traditions of those in our community.
+And we’ve have made it our priority to provide resources that recognize and honor these traditions.
+For this article, our Whole30 Families team collaborated with Jasmine Westbrooks, RD and Ashley Carter, RD.
+They are the co-founders and directors of EatWell Exchange, Inc. We also worked with guest editor Josmine Evans.
+She elevated our understanding of the history and cultural significance of the holiday foods many of us traditionally enjoy during a variety of end-of-year celebrations.

 For many of us, Thanksgiving, Christmas, and New Year’s Day deliver some of the most delicious and memorable dishes out of the entire year.
 For some, a single dish symbolizes the entire holiday season—like grandma’s pie, grandpa’s gravy, or mom’s collard greens.
-Our personal relationships to these special foods often shape our understanding of the holiday itself.
+Our personal relationships to these special holiday foods often shape our understanding of the celebrations themselves.

 It’s important that we understand the history and culture behind the ingredients that serve as the foundation for traditional holiday spreads.
-Let’s dive into a variety of flavors from African, Native American, and other cultures who have made the holiday table what is most known for: delicious, nutrient-rich dishes.
+Let’s dive into a variety of flavors from African, Native American, and other cultures.
+Each has made the holiday table what is most known for: delicious, nutrient-rich dishes.

 If we take a deeper look into collard greens, we see that they are actually a type of kale predecessor in the cabbage family.
 They are one of few vegetables that offer more nutrients when cooked versus raw.
 Collards are packed with calcium, vitamin A and C, and because of their high fiber content, they can relieve constipation and decrease cholesterol levels.